mat-shepherd/ci-pp1-nurture-seo/README.md

 ![Logo and navbar](docs/features/logo-nav-responsive.webp)

 ### Hero Section
-- containing a concise description and image to convey the business's purpose and value proposition and a call to action button that scrolls to the contact section
+- On the index page contains a concise description and image to convey the business's purpose and value proposition and a call to action button that scrolls to the contact section
+- on the 404 page displays a 404 page not found message, a 404 image, and a text directing the user to click on a "Return Home" button to navigate back to the index page
-- User stories covered: 1, 4, 5, 6, 7, 8, 9, 12
+- User stories covered: 1, 4, 5, 6, 7, 8, 9, 12, 13

 ![Hero Section](docs/features/hero-section.webp)